 Mental Health in the Working World

-Many employees increasingly have assignments that require contact with third parties, for example customers, patients or students.
+Many employees are increasingly faced with tasks that require contact with third parties, for example customers, patients or students.
 This often requires showing specific emotions.

 Triggers for emotional labour can be occurrences that influence a person's own emotions.
 Company expectations with regard to dealing with customers - known as display rules - are also an occasion for emotional labour.
 These rules make clear which emotions are appropriate in specific situations and how they should be expressed.